oracle/learning-library/analytics-library/leverage-adw-oac/gain-insights/gain-insights.md

     ![Add Forecast](../gain-insights/images/addforecast2.png)

 6. The **Properties** of the Forecast can be controlled on the "**Chart Properties**" pane from bottom left side.
-Go to **Analytics** tab, and is you click on "Linear" you can select a different Method (Exponential, Polynomial).
+Go to **Analytics** tab, and click on "Linear" you can select a different Method (Exponential, Polynomial).

     ![Forecast Properties Pane](../gain-insights/images/addforecast-propertiessmall.png)
     Method is Next 3 periods, Model is Seasonal ARIMA (a regular pattern of changes that repeats over time periods), with 95% Prediction Interval.
     > if you want more control over the various options for the computation you can create a [custom calculations](https://blogs.oracle.com/analytics/how-to-add-functions-with-a-simple-right-click-in-oracle-analytics) using Analytics functions.

-You have just finished to learn how starting from direct questions to your data you can move and explore automated generated visuals and enhancing by adding one-click advanced analytics functions to get further future looking insights.
+You have just finished to learn how to start from direct questions on your data.
+You can move and explore automated generated visuals and enhancing by adding one-click advanced analytics functions to get further future looking insights.

 You may now [proceed to the next lab](#next)